ogbuaguwizard/ogbuaguwizard.github.io/README.md

 ### Hello 👋

-This repo contains my portfolio, and i hoist some of my work here.
+This repo will contain my portfolio, and some of my works.
-Have fun 😊
+Still under construction.